tobijk/programming-1-2-3/part-01/01-misson.md

 Summary and Outlook
 ===============================================================================

-In this tutorial you learned about the Text Adventure game genre.
+In this tutorial you learned about the text adventure game genre.
 You familiarized yourself with the game <qq>Zork</qq>.
 And you installed all the tools required to do some programming in C. You even compiled your first program!

-In the following parts of this tutorial series, we will slowly build up our programming skills to the point where we will be able to program a full-blown Text Adventure!
+In the following parts of this tutorial series, we will slowly build up our programming skills to the point where we will be able to program a full-blown text adventure!

 [1]: https://en.wikipedia.org/wiki/Interactive_fiction